m13253/dns-over-https/Readme.md

 - [X] EDNS0 Client Subnet
 - [ ] DNSSEC

 DNSSEC is planned but not implemented yet.
 Contributions are welcome.
+It is suggested that you install `unbound` or `bind` to validate DNS records.

 ## License